Particular/docs.particular.net/samples/step-by-step/sample.md

 ## Running the solution

-First, set Client, Server, and Subscriber to be startup projects:
+First, set Client, Server, and Subscriber to be [startup projects](https://msdn.microsoft.com/en-us/library/ms165413.aspx).

-1. Right-click the solution file, and select **Properties**.
-2. In the Property Pages dialog, select **Common Properties** > **Startup Project**.
-3. Select the **Multiple startup projects** radio button.
-4. Set the value in the **Action** column to **Start** for the Client, Server, and Subscriber projects.

 If the solution was downloaded, this will already be set up.

 Run the solution, and three console windows will appear, and NServiceBus will initialize in each one.